Free Online Signature Generator & Maker: Create Your Signature

 Always download as a transparent PNG.
 This is the one detail that separates a professional looking signature from an amateur one.
 A transparent background means no white box around your name when you place it on a gray email template or a colored document header.

-Add signature to Gmail
+Add signature to gmail

 Go to Settings → See all settings → scroll down to the Signature section.
 Click the image icon in the editor toolbar and upload your transparent PNG.
 Gmail will insert it at the bottom of every new email.
 You can create multiple signatures for different contexts (one for clients, one for internal) and switch between them.

-Add signature to Outlook
+Add signature to outlook

 File → Options → Mail → Signatures → New.
 Give it a name, then click the image icon to insert your signature file.
 Outlook lets you assign different signatures for new emails versus replies, which is useful if you want a full signature on first contact and a minimal one on follow-ups.